schibsted/spid-tech-docs/resources/endpoints/search-users-get.md

 :introduction

 A user search that is faster and with more search options than GET /users.
 Normally used to search for a single user.

 :relevant-endpoints

 GET /users
+GET /search/users/{query}

 :relevant-types user